Updated: 8/01/18 | August 1st, 2018

 10. Always visit the local tourism office.

 They know about everything going on in town.
 They can point you to free activities, special events happening during your stay, and everything in between.
 They even offer discounts on attractions and transportation.
 It is their job to help you experience the destination better.
 It’s amazing how many travelers skip this when they are visiting somewhere but, as a savvy traveler, you know to use this resource!
+This is probably one of the most underused travel tips in the world.
+Use the tourism board!
+Save money!

 11. Don’t buy a money belt — they’re stupid.